codewrox/codewrox-keycloak-extensions/README.md

 It returns false if the user who is attempting to login has not been assigned to the role.

-Note: if the role not found for the user then it fall back on to group level roles to continue verify.
+Note: if the role is not found for the user then it fall back on to group level roles to continue verify.
 ```

-##  Realm Client Parameters
+##  Using realm client parameters

 ### user.getClientId